 In contrast to Graphical interface users who interact with the interface regularly, API users prefer “write-and-forget” APIs.
 They will most likely revisit the code only if it breaks, which should be avoided at all costs.
 Therefore, unlike GUI, APIs have to be designed for non-repeat interactions.

-In general, a better experience in API requires stricter design in contrast to the GUI.
+That’s why, in general, a better experience in API requires stricter design in contrast to the GUI.

-In contrast, for API users, feedback should be given quicker.
+For API users, feedback should be given quicker.
 Rather than letting users continue with a possibly flawed process, we should fail imperfect API calls with a relevant error (fail-fast design).
 That way users can avoid writing code that breaks later.

 2. Initiated by human but consumed by machines